paul-go/YESS-Specification/Readme.md

 ## Summary

 This document describes a new media syndication protocol, called the *YESS* protocol, which can be thought of as both a natural successor as well as a radical reformation of RSS.
+Or more simply, *RSS done right*.
 YESS stands for *You Easily Syndicate Scenes*.
-The protocol is largely about splitting static HTML up into small single-screen components, called *Scenes*.
+The protocol is a subset of HTML and CSS.
+It's central design idea is to split static HTML files up into small single-screen components, called *Scenes*.

 Scenes can be mixed and matched to create rich multi-screen web experiences which are ultimately syndicated to end-users.
+The experiences can be streamed directly into a YESS reader app installed on an end-user's device (similar to how RSS readers worked), or they can be embedded on any website.

 The overarching goal of this protocol is to unseat the social media platforms as the dominant means of media syndication.
 It attemps to bring the internet back to its original roots of being a decentralized information exchange technology without centralized points of control.

 ## History Of RSS